Thursday, April 26, 2018

 Researching World War I film can be a giant jigsaw puzzle.
 There is plenty of original footage but film scenes frequently have been edited and are now out of place.
 Also, when used for stock purposes or a TV documentary, the intertitles usually were cut, which makes it difficult to identify the cameraman and the original production company.

 Frank Kleinschmidt getting ready for a motion picture flight above Belgrade with the Austrian airforce, 1915.
-Picture courtesy Ruth Sarrett
+Colorized picture courtesy Ruth Sarrett

 Movie Lecture War on Three Fronts (USA, 1916)